"FAMILY FORMALS" (aka : family posed pictures)

 How do we prepare for the family formal session on our wedding day?

-- What are the bride’s parents’ names?
-Does she have siblings?
+- What are your parent's names?
+Do you have siblings?
 What are their names?

-- What are the groom’s parents’ names?
-Does he have siblings?
+- What are your spouse's parents’ names?
+Do they have siblings?
 What are their names?

-- Who is in the groom’s extended family?
+- Who is in your spouse's extended family?

 - Are there any situations that we should know about, such as deaths or divorces, so that we can address everyone properly during the family formals?
 We always want to address everyone correctly, and appreciate your help with this!

 - What family formals would you like taken?
 I will provide you with a checklist of basics, and you can choose which from that list they’d like.
-The basics are just that : basics.
-They include bride with mom, bride with dad, bride with mom and dad, and so forth.
+The basics are just that: basics.
+They include you with mom, you with dad, you with mom and dad, and so forth.
+We will tweak this and form a list for you based on your personal family dynamics.
 I then leave a space for you to write in any additional images you’d like taken at this time.
 This is important so that we know how much time to budget for family formals!